With enterprise billing software, businesses manage billing, sales, customers, and all other aspects of enterprise data management.

 Consolidated charging, billing, and invoicing

-In the world of billing, three terms are used for the same operation.
+In the billing world, three terms are used for the same operation.
 Sometimes called consolidated charging, at other times consolidated billing or consolidated invoicing.

 It’s a process where at the time of billing, multiple chargers of a single customer are consolidated into a single invoice.